Exclusive Military Discounts, Benefits & Rewards for

 Active Duty Military, Veterans and Their Families Exclusive Military Discounts, Benefits & Rewards for Active Duty Military, Veterans and Their Families

-“No one had to sell us or motivate us to turn our lives over to the service of our country,” wrote 94 year-old, WWII vet, and film producer Norman Lear in a USA Today op-ed last Friday.
+“No one had to sell us or motivate us to turn our lives over to the service of our country,” wrote 94 year-old, WWII vet, and TV/film producer Norman Lear in a USA Today op-ed last Friday.
 “There is even more for me to love about America now than there was when I dropped out of college to join the war effort.”

 The piece urged readers to vote in Tuesday’s election, and embodied Lear’s fierce love and loyalty for the country - exhibited by his military service, career, and political activism.